ScratchAddons/website-v2/content/docs/reference/addon-api/addon.tab/_index.md

   </tr>
 </table>

-Gets translation keys from the current Scratch tab.
+Gets Scratch translation from the current Scratch tab.
+Note that these are Scratch locales, not Scratch Addons locales.
 If the message isn't found, `""` is returned and a warning is logged in the console.
 Internally uses `window.django.gettext` or `window._messages`.